A telemarketer can call me any time of day.

 Some telemarketing calls are exempt from the National Do Not Call List.
 Charities, political candidates, market researchers, and newspapers (looking for subscriptions) are still allowed to call.

 As well, companies with whom you have an “existing business relationship” are also exempt.
-For example, if you have done business with a company in the previous 18 months, that company can call you.
+For example, if you’ve done business with a company in the previous 18 months, that company can call you.

 After 18 months the company must stop calling if you’re on the list, unless you give permission otherwise.